 Should they manage to parlay this support into victory for these legally mandated non partisan offices it won’t take them long to return Fluvanna County’s educational funding to levels not seen since Shaun Kenney, who served as Supervisor in the Columbia district from 2010 to 2013 helped to eviscerate Fluvanna’s school funding.

 For those of you unfamiliar with Mr. Kenney, he is long time political operative who served as the Republican Party of Virginia’s communication director in 2007 when “Enron Ed” Gillespie was the Party’s chair, and later became one of their executive directors after leaving the Fluvanna Board of Supervisors when the late Pat Mullins of Louisa ran the State Party.

 Should these two succeed in being elected to the Fluvanna School Board, we can only hope that their predictable misdeeds will lead to a grassroots effort similar to what we saw in 2012 in the State of Wisconsin when the people of that state attempted to recall Governor Imperial Walker … I mean Scott Walker.
 And that the people of Louisa County will remain on guard against something like this happening to their top rated school system.

 Which brings us to Duane Adams who is running for the Mineral District Supervisor, who makes no secret of the unparalleled fact that he is being backed by many of the Republican Party's most extreme members; "Enron Ed" Gillespie, Senator Bryce “AFP” Reeves, "Uncle Tom" Garrett, and Dave Brat, and in all likelihood several unnamed and unaccountable outside dark money groups that we will only learn out about well after the election is over.

 Support which allows Adams to claim with a straight face that "those aren't my words," and "I'm not responsible for what others choose to say," allowing their lies to circulate unchallenged.

-A unique form of conservative hypocrisy, one which is aided by the CV’s annual ritual of transforming their op-ed section the week before the election from a “rebuttal” page into a Republican show of faith.
+A unique form of conservative hypocrisy, that is aided by the CV’s annual ritual of transforming their op-ed section the week before the election from a “rebuttal” page of previous political letters into a Republican show of faith.
 Actions which help conceal in plain sight their role in promoting Mr. Adams.